-College of Law Credit.
+College of Law credit

 Graduate Studies accepts a numerical grade of 70 or above for courses taken in the College of Law at ASU as part of an approved program of study for a master's degree program.
-These grades are not used in the two GPAs calculated for graduation: the courses within the program of study and all courses numbered 500 and above.
-A maximum of six semester hours taken in the College of Law may be included in a 30-hour program of study for a master's degree.
-For a 36- to 45-hour program, the number of hours is limited to a maximum of nine semester hours of course work in the College of Law.
+These grades are not used in the two GPAs calculated for graduation: the courses on the program of study and all courses numbered 500 and above.

+A maximum of six semester hours taken in the College of Law may be included in a 30hour program of study for a master's degree.
+For a 36-45 hour program, the number of hours is limited to a maximum of nine semester hours of course work in the College of Law.